MadhuraBelsare1/card-developer/docs/writing-standards.md

 3. Use camel case only in official names or when referring to code that uses camel case.
 4.     **Date and time**:
  1. Date is always in all upper case.
- 2. Time is always in all lower case.
+ 2. Time is always in all lower case.<br>
 **Examples for time and date entry formats:**
  3. Transmission Date & Time – MMDDhhmmss
  4. Terms & Conditions Date/Time – YYMMDDhhmm